steveblue/angular2-rollup/README.md

 A complete, yet simple, starter for Angular 2 using AOT Compile and Rollup.

-This starter code provides an alternative method to Webpack for bundling Angular for production, while giving Engineers a fast and efficient development environment.

 - `ngr --build dev` compiles just in time (JIT) using Typescript and SystemJS.